LockTech/cerberus/README.md

   * "Member" is perferred, to "identitiy", when speaking *to* an end-user of the Cerberus platform;
   "Manage your organization's identities" would become "Manage your organization's members".
   * A member is a person, an identity is a thing.
+  * A member could have many identities; so long as they have many emails backing those identities.

 ## Applications